Skip to main content

 POST /classify

 Score a conversation.
-Returns a verdict, per-axis risk scores, matched signals, and (optionally) a per-turn trajectory or full detail vectors.
+Returns a continuous salience score plus per-axis signal scores, ranked head firings, and (optionally) a per-turn trajectory or full detail vectors.

 Request